 This exemption may be granted where an annexe is unoccupied and cannot be let separately without a breach of planning control under section 171A of the Town and Country Planning Act 1990.

-On receipt of you application we will ask the Council’s planning department to confirm that the annexe cannot be let separately from the main property without a breach in the planning restriction.
+On receipt of your application, we will ask the Council’s planning department to confirm that the annexe cannot be let separately from the main property without a breach in the planning restriction.
 The exemption does not apply where there is no restriction on the letting of the annexe.